dotCMS/tomcat-redis-session-manager/README.markdown

         ..
         .
 ```
 Notice that there's a property called `TOMCAT_REDIS_SESSION_ENABLED` in the example configuration.
-If you remove it or set its value to `'false'` and restart your dotCMS container, the plugin will not be activated during startup and the application will handle Sessions as it used to.
+If you remove it or set its value to `'false'` and restart your dotCMS container, the plugin will not be activated during startup and the application will let Tomcat handle all Sessions in memory as usual.

 Local Environment Setup